friguzzi/trill-on-swish/README.md

 ### Running SWISH without sandbox limitations

-By default, SWISH lets you only run _safe_  commands.
+By default, SWISH does not require the user   to  login but lets you run only _safe_ commands.
 If  you  want   to  use  SWISH  for  unrestricted development, load the authentication module:

     ?- [lib/authenticate].

 Next, for first usage, you need  to   create  a user.
-The authentication module defines swish_add_user/3, which updates or  creates a file called `passwd`:
+The authentication module defines swish_add_user/0, which asks for   details about the user to be created and updates or  creates   a  file  called `passwd`.
+At the moment _Group_ and _E-Mail_ are stored, but not used.

-    ?- swish_add_user(guru, 'top secret', []).
+    ?- swish_add_user.
+    % Password file: /home/jan/src/prolog/swish/passwd (update)
+    User name: bob
+    Real name: Bob Hacker
+    Group:     user
+    E-Mail:    bob@hacker.org
+    Password:
+    (again):
+    true.

 If you now try to run a command in  SWISH, it will prompt for a user and password.
 After authentication you can run any Prolog predicate.

-**NOTE** Authentication uses plain HTTP   basic authentication.
-Only use this on trusted networks and do not  use   a  password  that you use for other sensitive services.
-If you want to  setup a public server this way you are strongly adviced to use HTTPS.
+**NOTE** Authentication uses HTTP _digest   authentication_  by default.
+This authentication method uses a   challenge-response  method to verify the password and ensures the credentials  change with every request such that old credentials cannot be re-used   by  an attacker.
+Unfortunately, the server stores the password as the   SHA1 hash created from the user, password and _realm_.
+This  is   relatively  vulnerable  to brute-force attacks for anyone who gains access to the  password file due to the low computational overhead of SHA1.
+Also note   that  the exchanged commands and replies are not encrypted.
+Secure servers  should use HTTPS.
+This is supported by SWISH, but creating and   deploying the certificates can be rather involved.

 ## Design